info@gunnersreview.com

 Winner: .338 Win Mag

-While the .300 Win Mag with heavy 200-220 grain bullets can take moose, the .338’s superior energy and larger bullet diameter provide a significant advantage.
-Moose hunts are often expensive, remote affairs where you get one shot at a bull of a lifetime – the .338 provides the confidence that your bullet will penetrate completely even on steep quartering angles.
+The .300 Win Mag with heavy 200-220 grain bullets can take moose.
+But the .338’s superior energy and larger bullet diameter provide a significant advantage.
+Moose hunts are usually expensive and remote affairs where you get one shot at a bull.
+Choosing the .338 provides the confidence that your bullet will penetrate completely, even on steep quartering angles.

 Bear Hunting: Safety and Stopping Power

 Black Bear: Both cartridges are excellent for black bear hunting.
-The .300 Win Mag with 180-200 grain premium bullets is perfectly adequate and offers advantages in accuracy and recoil for hunters who may need to take longer shots over bait or in open country.
+The .300 Win Mag with 180-200 grain premium bullets is totally suitable.
+It offers benefits in accuracy and recoil for hunters who prefer longer shots over bait or in open country.

-Grizzly and Brown Bear: The .338 Win Mag is strongly preferred for larger, more dangerous bears.
-When hunting grizzlies or coastal brown bears – particularly in situations where a wounded bear might charge – the .338’s superior stopping power and penetration become critical safety factors.
+Grizzly and Brown Bear: The .338 Win Mag is strongly preferred for larger, more dangerous bears for hunting grizzlies or coastal brown bears.
+It especially happens in situations where a wounded bear might charge.
+The .338’s superior stopping power and penetration become critical safety factors.

-Many Alaska and British Columbia guides won’t allow clients to hunt brown bears with anything smaller than .338 caliber, and for good reason.
-These bears can weigh 800-1,200 pounds, have thick hides and heavy bones, and require bullets that will penetrate deeply even through dense muscle and heavy shoulder blades.
+Many Alaska and British Columbia guides won’t allow clients to hunt brown bears with anything smaller than .338 caliber.
+These bears can weigh 800-1,200 pounds, have thick hides and heavy bones.
+They require bullets that will penetrate deeply, even through dense muscle and heavy shoulder blades.

 Long-Range Target Shooting